david-kariuki/android-internet-connectivity/README.md

 # Examples in code:<br/>

-*Check for connectivity to either WiFi or mobile connection*
+Check connectivity to either WiFi or mobile connection
 ```
 if (InternetConnectivity.isConnectedToAnyNetwork(mContext)){
     // Run process requiring WiFi or mobile connection